Monday’s Midlands high school scores, playoff schedules

 Best-of-3 series

-Monday: First Baptist 1, Cardinal Newman 0, First Baptist leads series 1-0
+May 8: Wilson Hall 6, Cardinal Newman 5, Wilson Hall leads series 1-0

 Boys golf